sercrod/sercrod/docs/reference/directives.md

 ### `*for="loopExpr"`
 - **When:** render time and on updates.
-- **Effect:** low-level looping. `loopExpr` must evaluate to an iterable or a structure that Nablla can iterate.
+- **Effect:** low-level looping. `loopExpr` must evaluate to an iterable or a structure that Sercrod can iterate.
 Each iteration renders one instance of the element.
 Use `*each` for common array/object cases.

 ---